Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Experiments

 \subsection{Configuration}

+We set the latent space dimension with $d_\mathbf{z}=10$, which has shown to be sufficient in preliminary tests.
+Also, we opt for the lowest complexity operation with $M=1$ in the Monte Carlo sampling from \eqref{eq:carlo}.
+As previously described, the prior distribution over the latent space $p_\varphi(\mathbf{z})$ is modeled as a GMM.
+In our experiments, we use $K=10$ components in the mixture, matching the number of classes in the dataset.
+Furthermore, to adapt the model architecture to audio clustering, linear layers are used in the latent space to map the number of channels to the chosen latent dimension.
+This is a necessary modification compared to the fully connected VAE.
+The first linear layer transforms the encoder output channels to $2 \cdot d_\mathbf{z}$, where the first $d_\mathbf{z}$ elements represent the mean of the latent distribution, and the last $d_\mathbf{z}$ the variance.
+The second linear layer maps the latent representation to the decoder input dimension.

+For the GMM prior $p_\phi(\mathbf{z})$, defined in \eqref{eq:gmmprior}, the initialization is as follows: i) the weighting vector $\pi_k$ is drawn from a uniform distribution with lower and upper bounds of 0.0 and 1.0, respectively; ii) the mean vectors $\boldsymbol{\mu}_k$ are initialized using Xavier uniform initialization; and iii) the covariance matrices $\boldsymbol{\Sigma}_k$ are initialized to zero.
+Note that the zero initialization of the covariance matrices implies initially deterministic components, which are updated during training.
+Neural network layers are initialized with the Kaiming uniform initialization for the weights and zero for the biases.

-We separate our results in two main parts.
-In part 1, we apply the clustering methods to a dataset where the labels are not a complete abstraction, but an important feature of the data.
+Moreover, we consider two settings.
+First, we apply the clustering methods to a dataset where the labels are not a complete abstraction, but an important feature of the data.
 For this case, we look into accuracy metrics as well as clustering metrics, as they should be synergetic and a good clustering should also mean a good classification.
 Still, time-frequency overlap is present to some extent, which should early-saturate the accuracy metrics.
-On the other hand, part 2 relates to datasets where the labels are merely a human abstraction with low correlation with the actual time-frequency data features.
+Second, we consider datasets where the labels are merely a human abstraction with low correlation with the actual time-frequency data features.
 This has been previously observed in literature \cite{shah2025bias,smart2024discipline}, and is tied to the societal, cultural, and institutional contexts or biases in which labels are constructed.
 This is common in background noise-like datasets, where the labels stand for where the recordings were made (airport, metro station, etc), and the time-frequency content often strongly overlaps between classes which share common acoustic properties \cite{heo2019acoustic}.
-Therefore, knowing that clustering quality is untied from the classification task, we focus on clustering metrics.
+Therefore, knowing that clustering quality is untied from the classification task, we focus on clustering metrics, leaving accuracy-relate metrics aside of the main analysis.
+Instead, we present the clustering metrics obtained with the actual labels from the dataset.
 The data considered for both tasks are described next.